 In fact, COVID-19 has resulted in a reduction of the number of seated guests by up to 50% in many areas, which is likely to be the case even after restaurants are able to reopen.
 By offering delivery and takeaway, restaurant owners are able to boost business and continue working, growing their reputation in local areas throughout any lockdowns.

 For many restaurants, pivoting to a delivery model is an unfamiliar and daunting task.
 Many businesses that would never have previously considered offering delivery are now given no option but to implement this.
-The great news is that restaurants that are able to offer a safe and hassle-free delivery service will be able to grow business and create a loyal customer base.
+The great news is that restaurants that are able to offer a safe and hassle-free delivery service model will be able to grow business and create a loyal customer base.

 - Communicate with customers